Iowa State Fair: Food Competitions

 Food has also been part of the friendly competition at the Iowa State Fair.
 Gathered in the Elwell Family Food Center are the best cooks and bakers Iowa has to offer.
 From pies to cinnamon rolls, the fair sees many delicious creations every year.

 Entertainment

 Grandstand

 The Iowa State Fair Grandstand was built in 1909 and was renovated to add more and improved seating in 1927, 1997 and then again in 2018.
 It is located on Grand Ave, just off of the main gate.
+Grateful Dead played the Grandstand on 6/16/74, with part of the show being released as Road Trips Volume 2 Number 3.

 The Bill Riley Talent Search

 Bill Riley's Iowa State Fair Talent Search debuted in 1959 and features Iowans ages 2 to 21.
 In 1996, Riley retired after 50 Fairs and 37 Fair Talent Shows and the Plaza Stage was renamed the Anne and Bill Riley Stage.
 He died in December 2006, succeeded by Bill Riley Jr., who has been host since 1997.
 Nearly 100 local qualifying shows are held across the state.
 There are seven days of preliminary competition for Sprouts (ages 2–12) and Seniors (ages 13–21), followed by the semi-finals and, ultimately, the selection of a Sprout and Senior champion.